stiglers-eponym/BeamerPresenter/README.md

 ## Settings
-Settings can be placed in a file `beamerpresenter.conf` (on platforms other than GNU/Linux: `beamerpresenter.ini`).
+Settings can be placed in a file `beamerpresenter.conf` (on platforms other than GNU+Linux: `beamerpresenter.ini`).
 An example configuration file is provided.
 The configuration can only be edited directly with a text editor.